 [Section 25 amended by No. 113 of 1965 s.
 8(1).]

-26. Selling or exposing for sale works of art in Art Gallery prohibited
+26. Unauthorised selling or exposing for sale works of art in Art Gallery prohibited

-(1) Subject to the provisions subsection (2), no person shall sell, offer for sale or expose for sale or permit or suffer to be sold, offered or exposed for sale, in the Art Gallery or in any other place that is for the time being under the sole management and control of the Board any work of art that belongs to him and is being exhibited in the Art Gallery or that other place, as the case may be.
+(1) Subject to the provisions of subsection (2), no person shall sell, offer for sale or expose for sale or permit or suffer to be sold, offered or exposed for sale, in the Art Gallery or in any other place that is for the time being under the sole management and control of the Board any work of art that belongs to him and is being exhibited in the Art Gallery or that other place, as the case may be.

 Penalty: $100.